jazzband/django-oauth-toolkit/docs/settings.rst

 Defines which permissions are required to be able to register an application.
 By default every authenticated user is able to register applications.

-A common setup for none public sites might be to only allow superusers and users with the ```oauth2_provider | application | Can add application``` permission to be allowed to register applications.
+A common setup for non public sites might be to only allow superusers and users with the ```oauth2_provider | application | Can add application``` permission to be allowed to register applications.